baloise/design-system/src/components/bal-toast/readme.md

 ## In Action

-Toast can also be created with the `balToastController`.
+Toast can be created with the `balToastController`.

 <bal-button id="toast-default">Show default Toast</bal-button>
 <bal-button id="toast-danger" type="is-danger">Show danger Toast</bal-button>